Kensal Green: Transport

-London Overground's North London Line services also operate out of Kensal Rise railway station (London fare zone 2) and provides regular services to Richmond in the west, Stratford in the east, and Clapham Junction in the south.
+London Overground Mildmay line services also operate out of Kensal Rise railway station (London fare zone 2) and provides regular services to Richmond in the west, Stratford in the east, and Clapham Junction in the south.

-Extensive bus services also run from the area, including routes 18 (Sudbury - Euston), 6 (Willesden Bus Garage - Aldwych), 52 (Willesden Bus Garage - Victoria station via Notting Hill and Kensington) and 452 (Kensal Rise - Vauxhall).
+Extensive bus services also run from the area, including routes 18 (Sudbury - Euston via Harrow Road), 6 (Willesden Bus Garage - Victoria station via Queen's Park and Marble Arch), 52 (Willesden Bus Garage - Victoria station via Notting Hill and Kensington), 316 (Brent Cross West - White City bus station), 187 (Central Middlesex Hospital - Finchley Road, O2 Centre), N18 (Harrow Weald Bus Garage - Trafalgar Square via Harrow Road) and N118 (Ruislip - Trafalgar Square via Harrow Road).

 Kensal Green is located on the Paddington Arm of the Grand Union Canal (which passes by Kensal Green Cemetery) making it possible to walk and cycle along the canal to Little Venice, the Paddington Basin, Paddington Station and Regents Canal.

 In 2020 the Government gave final approval to the High Speed 2 (HS2) train link running from London to Birmingham.
 This will bring a major HS2 and Crossrail interchange station at Old Oak Common, within walking distance from Kensal Green.
-It is expected to open in 2026 and will provide high-speed rail across London and to the Midlands, as well as direct connectivity with the Heathrow Express airport rail link and trains to Wales and the West of England.
+It will provide high-speed rail across London and to the Midlands, as well as direct connectivity with the Heathrow Express airport rail link and trains to Wales and the West of England.
 It will be the largest new railway station ever built in the UK.
+It was set to open in 2026, however due to numerous delays in construction, it is currently uncertain when the station will open.